What is WANIC Skill Center?

 WANIC is a preparatory career and technical education school designed to prepare students for employment and post-secondary training and is not designed, by definition, to serve as an exploratory program.
 WANIC has established the following guidelines to promote communication and processes that streamline the availability of service to students with special needs in their preparation for a career and technical education.
 The guidelines are also designed to enhance each student’s success.

-1. A WANIC Application must be completed with appropriate information regarding disability status indicated (SPED, 504 etc.) and submitted to the Skill Center for students who have been identified as needing special services.
-The application must be complete with counselor signature prior to submission to WANIC.
-In addition to the application, the Individual Educational Plan (IEP) and most recent psychological evaluation records should be submitted at the time of the application.
+1. Communicate information regarding disability status (SPED, 504 etc.) for students who have been identified as needing special services.
+Before the student attends a WANIC program, the Individual Educational Plan (IEP) and most recent psychological evaluation records need to be submitted to WANIC.